baffelli/covid-2019-measures/readme.md

 - Raw data are collected in Google Sheets (access restricted to collaborators, get in touch if you want to contribute).
 Here, each row corresponds to one interention in one canton or the whole of Switzerland.
 - The script `code/pull_data_from_drive.R` collects the data from the Google sheets, updates the csv files in your local `data` folder and the pooled data set `measures_detailed_CH.csv`.
 Note that access is again limited to collaborators.
 If you just want to use the data please download them from this repository.
 - The script `code/reformat_data.R` generates the more parsimonious version `measures_CH.csv` from `measures_detailed_CH.csv`.
-- All updated csv files can then be committed and pushed to github (if necessary add a new `measures_CH_2020-XX-XX.csv` fiel manually).
+- All updated csv files can then be committed and pushed to github (if necessary add a new `measures_CH_2020-XX-XX.csv` file manually).

 ## Disclaimer
 It is possible that some measures are missing because they were not communicated explicitly on the websites of the cantonal administrations.
-If you spot an error or want to make a suggestion for adding data, please contact us.
+If you spot an error or want to make a suggestion for adding data, please open an issue.

 ## Contributors
 - [Simone Baffelli](https://github.com/baffelli)